Public Banking is the ONLY way for cities such as San Francisco and Seattle to fully divest their bank accounts from fossil fuels.

 When a city owns a public bank, it can save millions of dollars per year on fees normally charged by Wall Street banks.

-A public bank has lower costs and can offer lower interest loans.
+As a public bank has no branch offices, tellers, etc. it has lower costs and can offer lower interest loans.

 A city-owned public bank would be able to re-invest its earnings into the local economy and into clean energy programs.

-A public bank can be set up to be socially responsible, it can be forbidden to invest in dirty fossil fuels, and it can be required to invest locally - all the things we want from our banks.
+Activists support a public bank because it can be set up with socially responsible banking criteria.
+It can be forbidden to invest in dirty fossil fuels, and it can be required to invest locally - all the things we want from our banks.

 Wells Fargo Downgraded to Less Than Satisfactory CRA rating